Axiology

 Alternatively, if your research philosophy is realism, you will need to state that axiology of your study is value laden.
 In this case you will have to acknowledge that your worldview may have affected your research findings.
 The role of value is greatest in pragmatism research philosophy and you have to stress this fact in your paper if pragmatism is the philosophy you are following.

-My e-book, The Ultimate Guide to Writing a Dissertation in Business Studies: a step by step assistance contains discussions of theory and application of research philosophy.
-The e-book also explains all stages of the research process starting from the selection of the research area to writing personal reflection.
+My e-book, How to Write a Dissertation: A Step-by-Step System to Plan, Write and Defend Your Dissertation in the age of AI contains discussions of theory and application of research philosophy.
+The e-bookalso explains all stages of the research process starting from the selection of the research area to writing personal reflection.
 Important elements of dissertations such as research philosophyresearch approachresearch designmethods of data collection and data analysis are explained in this e-book in simple words.

 Preparing to Defend Your Methodology?